-The Merced to Fresno Section Project EIR/EIS describe the power components of the HSR system and establish assumptions regarding the placement of these facilities, as summarized below.
-The Site 7 - Wilson, TPSS and a portion of the 230 kV Tie-Line were analyzed within the Merced to Fresno Section Project EIR/EIS.
+The Merced to Fresno Section Project EIR/EIS describes the power components of the HSR system and establishes assumptions regarding the placement of these facilities, as summarized below.
+The Site 7 - Wilson, TPSS and a portion of the 230 kV Tie-Line and fiber alignments were analyzed within the Merced to Fresno Section Project EIR/EIS.